Tools4everBV/HelloID-Conn-Prov-Target-Zenya/README.md

 _HelloID-Conn-Prov-Target-Zenya is a _target_ connector.
 Zenya (formerly known as iProva) provides a set of API's that allow you to programmatically interact with it's data.
 The Zenya API is a scim (http://www.simplecloud.info) API.
 The HelloID connector allows you to create and manage Zenya accounts.
 Using entitlements it is possible to add account to groups.
 More information about supported API actions can be found on: https://identitymanagement.services.iprova.nl/swagger-ui/

+> Note that this connector is limited to the available functionalitiy of the SCIM API.
-> Note that the SCIM API only allows us to manage groups we actually created.
-So we can only manage the groups we created through HelloID Resource Creation.
+ - > This means we can only manage groups we actually created with HelloID.
+So only the groups we created through HelloID Resource Creation.
+ - > Also, at this moment, we cannot set the title, department or manager on the Zenya user accounts.

 > Also please keep in mind that after you have created and tested the connector Infoland has to set the current users in scope of the synchronisation, if this is not done by Infoland every user will get a new account since accounts are connected to the connector.